Holding Employers Accountable

 Racial Harassment vs. Racial Discrimination

 The law doesn't specifically use the words racial harassment, although the courts do see racial harassment as a form of racial discrimination.
-Additionally, the laws do cover victims of harassment in the workplace and freedom from a hostile work environment.
+Additionally, the laws do cover victims of harassment in the workplace and call for freedom from a hostile work environment.

 If you have been a victim of racial discrimination or harassment, the first thing to do is approach management or human resources to report the injustice.
 However, if your company does nothing to remedy the situation, contact Barrett & Farahany for help.
 We can build a race discrimination case on your behalf, file a complaint with the EEOC, and help secure the remedies available to you, from back pay to reinstatement of your position to damages.